liz3/sis/README.md

 Run `docker-compose up --build` in the root

 # License
-As with everything i do, this is licensed as Free software under the GP 2.0
+As with everything i do, this is licensed as Free software under the GPL 2.0